Hypotheses tests in boundary regression models: Introduction

-The uniform rate of convergence for the regression estimator enables us to derive asymptotic expansions for residual-based empirical distribution functions and weak convergence of the residual-based empirical distribution function.
-We state conditions under which the influence of the regression estimation is negligible such that the same results are obtained as in the iid-case (i.\,e.\ in the case of observable errors).
-We apply those results to derive goodness-of-fit tests for parametric classes of error distributions.
-Asymptotic properties of residual empirical distribution functions in mean regression models with regular errors were investigated by Akritas and Van Keilegom (2001), among others.
-Here in contrast to our results the regression estimation vastly influences the asymptotic behavior of the empirical distribution function.
-As a consequence asymptotic distributions of goodness-of-fit test statistics are complicated and typically bootstrap is applied, see Neumeyer, Dette and Nagel (2006).
+The uniform rate of convergence for the regression estimator enables us to derive asymptotic expansions for residual-based empirical distribution functions and to prove weak convergence of the residual-based (sequential) empirical distribution function.
+We state conditions under which the influence of the regression estimation is negligible such that the same results are obtained as in the case of observable errors.
+We apply the results to derive goodness-of-fit tests for parametric classes of error distributions.
+Asymptotic properties of residual empirical distribution functions in mean regression models were investigated by Akritas and Van Keilegom (2001), among others.
+As the regression estimation strongly influences the asymptotic behavior of the empirical distribution function in these regular models, asymptotic distributions of goodness-of-fit test statistics are involved, and typically bootstrap is applied to obtain critical values, see Neumeyer et al.\ (2006).
+In contrast, in the present situation with an irregular error distribution, standard critical values can be used.

+In nonparametric frontier models, Wilson (2003) discusses several possible tests for assumptions of independence, for instance independence between input levels and output inefficiency.
+Those assumptions are needed to prove validity of bootstrap procedures and are thus crucial in applications, but they may be violated; see Simar and Wilson (1998).
+Wilson (2003) points out the analogy to tests for independence between errors and covariates in regression models, but no asymptotic distributions are derived.
+Tests for independence in nonparametric mean and quantile regression models that are similar to the test we will consider are suggested by Einmahl and Van Keilegom (2008) and Birke et al.\ (2016+).

+There is an extensive literature on regression with one-sided error distributions and similar models (in particular production frontier models) which assume monotonicity of the boundary function, see Gijbels et al.\ (1999), the literature cited therein and the monotone nonparametric maximum likelihood estimator in Rei{\ss} and Selk (2016+).
+Monotonicity of a production frontier function in each component is given under the strong disposability assumption, but may often not be fulfilled; see e.g.\ F\"{a}re and Grosskopf (1983).
+We are not aware of hypothesis tests for monotonicity or other shape constraints in the context of boundary regression, but would like to mention Gijbels' (2005) review on testing for monotonicity in mean regression.
+Tests similar in spirit to the one we are suggesting here were considered by Birke and Neumeyer (2013) and Birke et al.\ (2016+) for mean and quantile regression models, respectively.